DataDog/hiring-engineers/answers.md

 # Solutions Engineer - Brendan McIlhenny
 ## Mac Computer Setup using Vagrant

-First things first, let's download Vagrant [here](https://www.vagrantup.com/docs/installation/) and follow the prompts like any other program, which will install a Vagrant Ubuntu virtual machine on my Mac laptop running MacOS Mojave.
+First things first, let's download Vagrant [here](https://www.vagrantup.com/docs/installation/) and follow the prompts like any other program, which will install a Vagrant Linux Ubuntu virtual machine on my Mac laptop running MacOS Mojave.

 What does Vagrant do?
 When dev teams are working on different operating systems and have different dependencies and you're all working on the same project, collaborating is bound to get annoying really fast.
 That's where Vagrant comes in.
 It creates an all encompassing environment using the same configurations regardless of all of these OS/ language/library versions and dependencies.
 With Vagrant installed I created a new folder that would serve as Root to this project and changed into it: